 The room will be equipped with an overhead speaker system which will reproduce audio from AV sources.
 Instructor voice-lift will be provided from a podium microphone.
 Two wireless microphones will provide flexibility in various presentation environments.
 An ADA compliant hearing assistive system will be provided for the space.

-The lectern equipment rack will house AV equipment and provide a location for the ownerfurnished room PC to reside.
+The lectern equipment rack will house AV equipment and provide a location for the owner-furnished room PC to reside.
 A confidence monitor will be provided at the lectern and can view any of the system sources.

 An AV equipment rack will be provided in this space to house AV equipment required to operate this space.
 Rack will be located in adjoining closet/rack room provided by others.
 Control of this room is via a touch panel that is mounted on the lectern Displays on/off, source selection, windowing selection and routing, and volume control will be provided.
 Audio system control will also be provided via the control system.
 Video Conferencing camera and audio control will be provided.
 Control System will be programmed to automatically turn itself off when video source is removed.

 A wall-mounted scheduling panel will be provided at the entrance to the room which can be used to view current/upcoming events, show availability and allow room booking.
-The following capabilities have been identified for this space:

-Design Development Submission for the Texas State University System Board of Regents August 16-17, 2018

-- 2 tilting flat panel displays

-- 1 Wired AV interface

-- Wired network connectivity, USB charging and AC power connection.

-- Wireless presentation capability via Mac,

-Windows, iOS and Android,

-- Room PC with a wireless keyboard and mouse
+- 2 tilting flat panel displays Video Inputs - 1 Wired AV interface - Wired network connectivity, USB charging and AC power connection. - Wireless presentation capability via Mac, Windows, iOS and Android. - Room PC with a wireless keyboard and mouse (owner-furnished equipment) - Document camera will be provided for this

-(owner-furnished equipment)

-- Document camera will be provided for this

-- Lecture capture camera with lecture capture software (hardware is owner - furnished equipment)

-- ITV/Distance Learning using Softwarebased USB video conferencing with (2) PTZ cameras (front and rear of room) and in-room microphones.
+- Lecture capture camera with lecture capture software (hardware is owner - furnished equipment) - ITV/Distance Learning using Softwarebased USB video conferencing with (2) PTZ cameras (front and rear of room) and in-room microphones.

-- Instructor voice-lift from a podium microphone

-- 2 Wireless microphones

-- ADA compliant hearing assistive system System will be portable and utilized thoroughout the facility.
+- Instructor voice-lift from a podium microphone - 2 Wireless microphones - ADA compliant hearing assistive system System will be portable and utilized thoroughout the facility.
 Max 10 units.